 - Here’s a favorite: our thoughts are like seeds.
 They need time and space to grow.
 When we plant flowers, don’t we pack the dirt around them loosely so they have room to grow?
 We don’t want to strangle their root system – yet we’ll flail around so hard looking for a solution to some problem that we strangle ourselves!

 - Pausing is temporary.
 We’re not stopping forever or even for a long time.
-For example, last week I was tweaking my bio for, like, the 126th I was so frustrated with trying to figure out how to convey who I am in 200 characters.
+For example, last week I was tweaking my bio for, like, the 126th time.
+I was so frustrated with trying to figure out how to convey who I am in 200 characters.
 And, for once, I was smart.
 I paused.
 I looked out the window for a couple of minutes.
 And, it came to me.
-It was just a little tweak, but it made the whole bio hang together.
+It was just a little pause, followed by a little tweak to the wording, but it made the whole bio hang together.

 - Pausing gives us time to address situations from a logical place instead of an emotional place.
 Just one extra breath can keep us from making huge mistakes.
 Need I say more?